The Amazing Benefits of Rose Water

 Rose water holds the oldest and most stimulating health and beauty secrets in its delicate and intoxicating essence.
 It is used in India and Arabic countries as a basic remedy to rejuvenate skin, for religious ceremonies, and also for dishes.
 It has amazing properties and, as well as describing these, we’ll be showing you the amazing benefits of rose water.

-General Benefits of Roses:
+General benefits of roses:

-- – It relieves headaches.
+- It relieves headaches.
 Use it by applying compresses or handkerchiefs that have been soaked in it to your forehead.

-- – Its high content in Vitamin C is perfect for synthesizing collagen and protecting yourself against free radicals that cause aging.
+- Its high content in Vitamin C is perfect for synthesizing collagen and protecting yourself against free radicals that cause aging.

-- – It’s relaxing.
+- It’s relaxing.

-- – It smooths out dark spots, stretch marks, and wrinkles.
+- It smooths out dark spots, stretch marks, and wrinkles.

-- – It prevents hair loss by improving blood flow and strengthening hair follicles.
+- It prevents hair loss by improving blood flow and strengthening hair follicles.

-- – Thanks to its B and E vitamins, tannin, and pectin, it is converted into an ideal toner for cleaning and firming up your skin.
+- Thanks to its B and E vitamins, tannin, and pectin, it is converted into an ideal toner for cleaning and firming up your skin.

 What do I need?

-- A pan with a top.
+- A pan with a top

 - A glass bottle with an air-tight seal.

-4. Leave it for another hour, as if it were an infusion and let sit.
-This is the most important part.
+- After this, leave it for another hour, as if it were an infusion and let it sit.